-Not all costs are included in the fee an advisor charges for his or services.
+The fee an advisor charges for their services may not include all costs.
 Advisors may charge additional fees for services that are more complex or that they consider to be extra.
 For example, an advisor may create a financial plan for you, but then charge extra for implementing that plan.

 You’ll also be responsible for trading and brokerage costs, as well as fund fees.
 These additional costs can add up, so be sure you’re aware of all of the fees you’ll be responsible for paying before deciding to work with an advisor.

 Question #9: What Is Your Investment Philosophy?

 You should also ask advisors to describe their investing approach.
 Some advisors customize portfolios according to clients’ needs, while others offer a selection of model portfolios that they assign to clients based on their needs.
 Advisors often offer a range of risk levels and asset allocations.
-However, some advisors may be more focused on asset preservation than aggressive growth.
+However, some advisors may prefer asset preservation over aggressive growth.
 If you’re not comfortable taking on a lot of risk, you’ll want a financial advisor who advocates a more conservative strategy.
 Knowing whether or not their investment style aligns with your personal investing philosophy beforehand can save you a lot of headaches in the long run.

 Advisors’ investing approaches may be driven by different philosophies, such as value investing, which seeks relatively undervalued stocks with the hope they’ll eventually produce strong returns, or contrarian investing, which espouses investing in opposition to the market majority.
 If investing for the greater social good is important to you then you may want to seek out an advisor who offers socially responsible investing.